slimmaddy/cashpop_backend/social-sync-api-testing-plan.md

 3. Verify contact users exist: `SELECT * FROM users WHERE email IN ('alice.sync@example.com', 'bob.sync@example.com')`

 ## Notes
-- Mock sync is available for development/testing without real Facebook tokens
+- **Mock sync** is available for development/testing without real tokens (both Facebook and LINE)
-- Real Facebook sync requires valid access tokens with appropriate permissions
+- **Facebook sync** requires valid access tokens with appropriate permissions
+- **LINE sync** is now implemented with mock data support for development
+  - Real LINE sync requires valid LINE access tokens
+  - LINE API has limitations on contact access (see service implementation)
-- LINE and phone contact sync are not yet implemented
+- **Phone contact sync** is not yet implemented
 - Sync creates bidirectional friendships automatically
 - Existing friendships are skipped to avoid duplicates
 - All sync operations are logged for debugging purposes
+- Both Facebook and LINE sync support the test endpoint for development